Policies and Procedures for Cross Enrollment Program

 1. Meet with a SRJC Counselor to determine appropriate SSU coursework in which to enroll.

-3. Consult the SSU Schedule of Classes for SSU section information and enter it on the Cross Enrollment Form.
+2. Consult the SSU Schedule of Classes for SSU section information.

-1. Do not register yourself for the SRJC class that you wish to take.
-If you register yourself for this class, you forfeit the ability to use the Cross Enrollment Program.
+1. Do not register yourself in the SRJC class that you wish to take.
+If you register yourself in the class, you forfeit the ability to use the Cross Enrollment Program.

 2. Complete the SRJC online application for the appropriate semester at https://admissions.santarosa.edu/apply

-6. You are not required to pay the $46 per unit enrollment fee; however you must pay a $10 administrative fee plus any special course fees (materials, field trips, etc.)
+5. You are not required to pay the $46 per unit enrollment fee; however you must pay a $10 administrative fee, $1 Student Representation fee, $1 per unit Student Center fee, $1 per unit Student Transportation fee, plus any special course fees (materials, field trips, etc.)